-NOTE: Between now and end of March 2014, we are performing significant changes and upgrades to the APDT membership levels, benefits, and C.L.A.S.S., as well as a major overhaul to the apdt.com web site and Trainer Search.
+NOTE: Between now and mid-April 2014, we are performing significant changes and upgrades to the APDT membership levels, benefits, and C.L.A.S.S., as well as a major overhaul to the apdt.com web site and Trainer Search.
 If you have any questions regarding any of these changes, please contact the APDT office at firstname.lastname@example.org.
 While the modifications are being implemented as quickly as possible, you may still see some outdated pages from time to time during this crossover period.
 We appreciate your patience during this time.

 Updated: November 24, 2013

 Are the same certifications required for Premium Professional membership as was for the previous Professional Membership level?

 We will no longer require these certifications.
 However, in order to list these certifications on your trainer search record, you still will need to verify them with the APDT office first.
 Only these certifications will appear on your initial trainer search entry as well.
 A member's full trainer search entry can list all of the designations and degrees as you wish in detail.

 In order to qualify as one of these listed certifications, the criteria is that the certification:

 - Must be independent of any school or training program;